Zur Hauptnavigation springen Zur Suche springen Zum Seiteninhalt springen Zum Footer springen

 What is the situation in Sudan?

-The brutal war between the government and hostile militias has also displaced 11 million people who are fleeing the ongoing fighting in their own country, half of whom are children.
-The fighting has been going on for more than a year and has devastated the capital and other parts of the country.
-Medical care has collapsed and the economy is barely functioning.
+The brutal war between the government and rival militias has also displaced more than 11 million people who are fleeing the ongoing fighting within their own country; half of them are children.
+The conflict has been going on for nearly three years and has devastated the capital and other parts of the country.
+The healthcare system has collapsed, and the economy is barely functioning.

 What is WHH doing?

 WHH has been working in Sudan since 1998.
 From the very beginning, we have concentrated on humanitarian aid measures such as food distributions and long-term development projects in the agricultural sector.
-After our office in Khartoum was destroyed by the fighting, we coordinated our work from the city of Port Sudan.
-In 2023, we implemented 22 projects with a volume of 8.2 million euros.
-This enabled us to support 500.000 people.
-177 national and international employees work in the states of Kassala, Gedaref and North Darfur.
+Since our office in Khartoum was destroyed by the fighting, we have coordinated our work from the city of Port Sudan.
+In 2024, we implemented 16 projects with a volume of 18.61 million euros.
+This enabled us to support nearly 1.1 million people.
+Since 2025, 22 projects are currently being funded, with the total budget totalling 89.7 million euros, including multi-year development projects.
+205 national and international employees work in the states of Kassala, River Nile, Gedaref and North Darfur.

 Can we continue our work despite the fighting?